Towards Gradual Checking of Reference Capabilities: Formal Semantics

 The operational semantics are based on small-step, reduction-context based rules for evaluation within actors.
 The evaluation context contains a hole $\bullet$ that denotes where the next reduction happens~\cite{EvContext}.
 The runtime semantics~(Fig.~\ref{fig: runtime}) have an input store $\sigma$ and an output store $\sigma'$, the store also contains the state of all the actors (their message queues and main expression); these actors will execute concurrently, the runtime will arbitrarily choose a non-blocked actor to execute next.
 We denote such an actor $a$ with pending messages $\overline{v}$ currently executing $e$ as

 For clarity, we omit concurrency details whenever they are not relevant for the current evaluation, such that:

 Definition~\ref{def: store} states the store modifications when a value is used as a capability $\kappa$.
-The most interesting case is when a \movable{} location $\loc$ is cast to \moved{}: for all location $l'$ that points to the movable reachable object graph of \loc, \unmov{} locations are uninitialised~(as shown in Fig.~\ref{fig: picto}).
+Casting an \unmov{} reference to be \moved{} throws a runtime error, \textit{i.e.,} $\updateStore{\sigma}{\moved{}}{\unmov\ \loc} = \textit{undefined}$.
+The most interesting case is when a \movable{} location $\loc$ is cast to \moved{}: for a location \loc{} to be moved the transitive closure of the reachable object graph must be movable ($\textit{rog}_\sigma(\loc{}) = \lrog$ and Definition~\ref{def: rog}).
 For all other locations, uninitialise all references that reach to the objects that are going to be moved.
-Variables whose locations point to the movable reachable object graph of the object sent are also uninitialised.
-Definition~\ref{def: rog} defines the reachability of a movable reachable object graph, which traverses only through \movable\ locations.
-Definition~\ref{def: cast} casts a value to a given capability $\kappa$, returning an annotated value that the runtime keeps track of.
-For example, trying to cast a \unmov{} reference to a \movable{} reference throws an error.
-These casts happen at runtime and are not available in the surface language.
+Variables whose locations point to the movable reachable object graph of the object sent are also uninitialised (\textit{i.e.,} case $\sigma'(x)$).